vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_04.md

 matheris rolls, lands 6, house wins
 Jinxia rolls, tries slight of hand, shes caught cheating.
 Dealer stands up -- yells "CHEATER!"

 Guard is walking over.
 Jinxia tries persuading that she didn't mean it, but fails.
-Guard puts big hand on small shoulder, says "come with me" Matheris stands up, goes with him as well.
+Guard puts big hand on small shoulder, says "come with me"
+Matheris stands up, goes with him as well.
 Has his arm around her neck but not hurting her.
 Leads them to the back of the kitchen area.
 To the left.

+_Jaxxen_

 Jaxxen stays behind at the table.
 Convinces that he isn't part of them.

+_Matheris and Jinxia_

 Door at kitchen says Do not enter.
 Inside there is a place with a cage and a lock on it.
 Like a small jail cell.
 Guard tells Matheris to get in.
 Matheris tries to persuade the guard to just let them leave the guard tonight.
 Guard pushes Matheris and Jinxia into the cage.
 Locks the cage.
 Says they'll be in there for a few hours.
 Theres another guy laying there drunk in the corner.
 Smell on em. passed out.
 In another cell a pretty rough character with black robes and tattoos.
 Matheris asks what the other guy is in for.
 He says "murder".
 Says some guy was in his way.
 Jinxia is subtly searching the passed out dude to see if anything in his pockets.
 Old man farts really loud and stinks really bad.
 Jinxia finds some components for something, and two platinum pieces.
 Old man wakes to, asks what Jinxia is doing.
 Its Otto!
 Matheris: Thought you were dead, smell like you took a shit!
 Did you ever take that shit?
 Otto: I take shits all the time, something i gotta live with.
 Matheris: why you in jail?
 Otto: got in a brawl on the second floor. ive never made it to the third floor yet.
 Matheris: ever been in jail here before?
 Otto: no its my first time.
 I think we'll be out in a few hours.